This example shows how to specify the linearization of a Simulink block or subsystem.

 This time delay accounts for the duty cycle frequency of the PWM signal which is at 100 Hz.
 To specify the delay on the subsystem

 scdpwm/Voltage to PWM right click on the block and select Linear Analysis->Specify Linearization.
-The following block dialog in which you to specify the delay dynamics opens.
+The following block dialog in which you specify the delay dynamics opens.

 The following code is equivalent to entering the delay into the specification dialog.

 set_param(pwmblk,'SCDEnableBlockLinearizationSpecification','on'); rep = struct('Specification','ss(1,''OutputDelay'',1/100)',...
 'Type','Expression',...
 'ParameterNames','',...
 'ParameterValues',''); set_param(pwmblk,'SCDBlockLinearizationSpecification',rep);

 Linearizing the model with the specified subsystem linearization now gives the expected result.

 sys = From input "Step" to output "Plant Model": 1 exp(-0.01*s) * ------------- (s^2 + s + 1) Continuous-time zero/pole/gain model.